This is a basic overview of our farm operations and job requirements.

 - Thursday: We harvest for our East Boulder CSA pickup.

-- Friday: Friday is our biggest harvest day with large restaurant orders and harvesting for the Saturday farmers’ market.
-This is a very long day and can sometimes go from 5:30am to 8pm.
-We try to finish work by 4:30pm, but the entire crew is required to stay until everything is finished and ready for market.
-You should not expect to make plans for after work Friday night.
+- Friday: Friday is a big harvest day with large restaurant orders.
+This is a very long day and can sometimes go from 5:30am to 6pm.
+We try to finish work by 4:30pm.

 - Saturday/Sunday: Most people do not work on the farm on the weekend.
 However, some people do choose to work on the weekends to do field work or to harvest.